DataDog/dd-trace-php/tests/overhead/README.md

     docker-compose up -d overhead-nginx

-    # If you want to rebuild all the images
+    # In order to rebuild all the images

     docker-compose build overhead-nginx overhead-php-fpm-notracer overhead-php-fpm-master overhead-php-fpm-head overhead-php-fpm-release